Unreal Engine: Film and television

 Unreal Engine has found use in filmmaking to create virtual sets that can track with a camera's motion around actors and objects and be rendered in real time to large LED screens and atmospheric lighting systems.
 This allows for real-time composition of shots, immediate editing of the virtual sets as needed, and the ability to shoot multiple scenes within a short period by just changing the virtual world behind the actors.
 The overall appearance was recognized to appear more natural than typical chromakey effects.

-Among the productions to use these technologies were the live action television series The Mandalorian, Westworld and Fallout, and the animated series Zafari, Miraculous: Tales of Ladybug & Cat Noir (as from its sixth season) and Super Giant Robot Brothers.
+Among the productions to use these technologies were the live action television series The Mandalorian, Westworld and Fallout, and the animated series Zafari, Barney's World, Miraculous: Tales of Ladybug & Cat Noir (as from its sixth season), The Amazing Digital Circus, Big City Greens, and Super Giant Robot Brothers.
 Jon Favreau and Lucasfilm's Industrial Light & Magic division worked with Epic in developing their StageCraft technology for The Mandalorian, based on a similar approach Favreau had used in The Lion King.
 Favreau then shared this technology approach with Westworld producers Jonathan Nolan and Lisa Joy.
 The show had already looked at the use of virtual sets before and had some technology established, but integrated the use of Unreal Engine as with StageCraft for its third season.

 Orca Studios, a Spanish-based company, has been working with Epic to establish multiple studios for virtual filming similar to the StageCraft approach with Unreal Engine providing the virtual sets, particularly during the COVID-19 pandemic, which restricted travel.

 In January 2021, Deadline Hollywood announced that Epic was using part of its Epic MegaGrants to back for the first time an animated feature film, Gilgamesh, to be produced fully in Unreal Engine by animation studios Hook Up, DuermeVela and FilmSharks.
 As part of an extension of its MegaGrants, Epic also funded 45 additional projects since around 2020 for producing feature-length and short films in the Unreal Engine.
 By October 2022, Epic was working with several different groups at over 300 virtual sets across the world.
 Unreal Engine was used for motion capture in Lyle, Lyle, Crocodile.